The natural step after getting a

 One of the easiest ways to offer push to a user is to have a button or toggle switch that enables / disables push messages in a location on the page that is consistent throughout a site.

-This doesn’t drive users to enable push notifications, but consistency and allowing users to opt in and out easily without constant nudging gives users a way to engage with a site / service / brand if and when they want to.
+This doesn’t drive users to enable push notifications, but offers a reliable and easy way for users to opt in and out of engaging with your website.
 For sites like blogs that might have some regular viewers as well as high bounce rates, this is a solid option as it targets regular viewers without annoying drive-by visitors.

 On my personal site I have a toggle switch for push messaging in the footer.

 It’s fairly out of the way, but for regular visitors it should get enough attention from readers wanting to get updates.
-People landing on my site to get some information and leave are completely unaffected, I doubt they even notice the the toggle switch.
+One-time visitors are completely unaffected.

-If you grant permission the state of the toggle switch changes and remains in the same location through the pages.
+If the user subscribes to push messaging, the state of the toggle switch changes and maintains state throughout the site.

 The Bad UX

-The worst thing you can do is instantly show the permission dialog to a user as soon as they land on your site.
+The worst thing you can do is instantly show the permission dialog to users as soon as they land on your site.

 They have zero context on why they are being asked for a permission, they may not even know what your website is for, what it does or what it offers.
 Blocking permissions at this point out of frustration is not uncommon, this pop-up is getting in the way of what they are trying to do.

 Remember, if the user blocks the permission request, your web app can’t ask for permission again.
-To get permission after being blocked the user has to change the permission in the browsers UI and it is not easy, obvious or fun for the user.
+To get permission after being blocked the user has to change the permission in the browsers UI and doing so is not easy, obvious or fun for the user.

 No matter what, don’t ask for permission as soon as the user opens your site, consider some other UI or approach that has an incentive for the user to grant permission.